christywchen/carpe-diem/README.md

 Carpe Diem takes its inspiration from in [Eventbrite](https://www.eventbrite.com/), an innovative app that puts event ticketing and planning in the hands of anyone and everyone who wishes to share their own events.
 This app capitalizes on that functionality in order to give independent artists the chance to connect with audiences by sharing their upcoming events.

-Users can also sort events by category while browsing and authenticated users have an can register to attend by clicking the ticket icon on any given event card.

 A live demo of this application can be found [here](https://carpe-diem-app.herokuapp.com/).

 ![carpe-diem-md](https://user-images.githubusercontent.com/55429132/151637455-607e8329-8bfd-4df5-92d0-746b2ead4fbb.png)

 Events can be created with the following information:
 - **Draft or Published**: Drafted events can be saved and published later on.